Chely Wright: 2010–present: LGBT activism

 Wright became involved in LGBT activism following her decision to publicly come out in 2010.
 She received notable attention in the LGBT community with the release of her 2010 memoir, Like Me: Confessions of a Heartland Country Singer.
 The book was published by Random House, Inc. The book described Wright's rise to fame and struggle with being a closeted person in the country music industry.
-It also chronicle Wright's realization of her identity as a lesbian.
+It also chronicles Wright's realization of her identity as a lesbian.
 In an interview with Entertainment Weekly, Wright explained that she chose to write the book for herself but also to encourage other LGBT individuals to accept themselves as they are: "...if I aid someone or comfort someone or help facilitate understanding for someone in the process, that’s a great byproduct of what I’m doing," she explained.
 The book received positive reviews from critics following its release.
 Jack Feerick of Kirkus Reviews praised Wright for being "unpolished and raw."
 The New York Journal of Books called the memoir "gut-wrenching" in their review of the book.
 Like Me later received recognition from the LGBT literature association, the Lambda Awards, in 2011.

 Shortly after coming out, Wright performed at the 2010 Capitol Pride parade in Washington D.C.
 She also made several national public television appearances to discuss her coming out story and LGBT rights on shows, including The Ellen DeGeneres Show and The Oprah Winfrey Show.
 Wright also spoke out on CNN in 2010 to discuss the increased suicide rate by LGBT youth in the United States.
 Also included on program were Nate Berkus, Kathy Griffin and Wanda Sykes.
 In 2010, Wright was named the National Spokesperson for the organization GLSEN.
 Wright was named one of Out magazine's annual 100 People of the Year.
 Metro Source New York magazine named her as one of the 20 people We Love in 2010.
 In 2011, she appeared in the PBS documentary, Out in America, that discussed the LGBT experience in the United States.
 After U.S. President Barack Obama announced his support for LGBT rights, Wright endorsed his re-election campaign in 2012.